 - a canvas

-- white and black acrylic paint (my big container is from Michaels but I also use other brands)
+- white and black acrylic paint or whatever colors you would like (my big container is from Michaels but I also use other brands)

 - different sized brushes

-I wanted to show you that I paint over several days and let the layers dry to get a nice texture which is what I love in a painting.
+I wanted to show you in a video that I paint over several days.
+As I mentioned above let the layers dry in between coats to get a nice texture which is what I love in a painting.

 And here is a photo of the painting I have in our living room painted with the technique in the video:

-Here is a close-up of some of the texture:
+Here is a close-up of some of the textures:

 Below you can find some of my other artwork tutorials and ideas.

 That’s it for today und Tschüß,